Part A Length of Stay – All SNFs Nationwide

 Here is LOS aggregated by state. (simple average by facility) In addition to our usual suspects (west side of Appalachians, Louisiana, Mississippi and New York) we’ve added Texas, Illinois and Wyoming.
 These states have higher than average LOS.

 Next we’ll look at the data on the facility level.
 You can see that the aggregation by state paints with a broad brush.
 There are a variety of LOSs in all states.
 (The visualization below is interactive.
-You can zoom in and filter by LOS to help you find your facility.
-If you have trouble with it, call or text me: 704-918-5241.)
+You can zoom in and filter by LOS to help you find your facility.)

 A few things stand out to me: